 Physical burnout indicates itself as your body does not respond the way it typically would during a series of training sessions or races (a few bad runs may not constitute burnout).
 It does not need to be a running injury but these can contribute to burnout.
 This is far different than naturally aging, perhaps towards Masters Division, and more likely is a worn-down feeling or not being able to recover between runs.

 Mental burnout may appear as a lack of focus, lessening of mental toughness, or a feeling of “brain fog” where it’s difficult to keep details and focus together.
-As an example, you could in the middle of a track workout where you routinely recall your previous splits, but start to forget the times, or struggle during parts of the workout where your mental toughness generally pulls you through.
-You might also feel “fog” when planning a run, detailing specifics during a run, or recalling information post run.
+As an example, you could be in the middle of a track workout where you routinely recall your previous splits but start to forget the times, or struggle during parts of the workout where your mental toughness generally pulls you through.
+You might also feel “fog” when planning a run, detailing specifics during a run, or recalling information post-run.

 Emotional burnout is closely related to mental burnout, except this aspect manifests itself as a lack of desire/motivation, getting down on yourself, an overall lack of confidence, or not feeling joy for running.
-Emotions are the steam engine for a runner, where as you reach burnout, it is quite literally like running out of steam.
+Emotions are the steam engine for a runner; when you reach burnout, it is quite literally like running out of steam.
 Akin to an injury, sometimes recovering from the emotional part of an injury can be more difficult and take longer than the physical recovery itself.

 The following sections address how to prevent or deal with running burnout if you detect a risk or are already experiencing a full-out running crisis.